 Flexible ways to serve

 Initial training length will vary based on your chosen role, after which you will normally be expected to serve between 35 and 70 days a year.
-This could involve an evening each week and/or a number of weekends or extended periods away.
+This could be from as little as one night a week, one weekend a month, or a few weeks a year.

-We do our best to make sure this fits in with your work and family commitments; and deployments are voluntary so if you choose to stay local, there are plenty of ways to make a difference closer to home.
+We do our best to make sure this fits in with your work and family commitments; and deployments are voluntary so if you choose to stay local, there are plenty of ways to make an impact closer to home.
 With no minimum period of service, you can leave the Army Reserve whenever you like.

 Job satisfaction plus a range of benefits